Linear Model and Extensions: Some examples of random variables for time to event

-\begin{example} [Gamma] The Gamma$(\alpha, \beta)$ random variable $T$ has density $ f(t) = \beta^\alpha t^{\alpha-1} e^{-\beta t}/ \Gamma(\alpha). $ When $\alpha = 1$, it reduces to Exponential$(\beta)$ with a constant hazard function.
+When $\alpha = 1$, it reduces to Exponential$(\beta)$ with a constant hazard function.
 In general, the survival function and hazard function do not have simple forms, but we can use \ri{dgamma} and \ri{pgamma} to compute them numerically.
 The left panel of Figure \ref{fig::gamma-lnorm-hazard-functions} plots the hazard functions of Gamma$(\alpha, \beta)$.
 When $\alpha <1$, the hazard function is decreasing; when $\alpha >1$, the hazard function is increasing. \end{example}

-\begin{example} [Log-Normal] The Log-Normal random variable $T \sim $Log-Normal$(\mu,\sigma^2)$ equals exponential of $\N(\mu,\sigma^2)$.
+\begin{example} [Log-Normal] The Log-Normal random variable $T \sim \textup{Log-Normal}(\mu,\sigma^2)$ equals exponential of $\N(\mu,\sigma^2)$.
 The right panel of Figure \ref{fig::gamma-lnorm-hazard-functions} plots the hazard functions with four different parameter combinations. \end{example}